DOI-ONRR/blog-nrrd/src/pages/user-research-consent/index.md

 We send out the link in the interview invitation email and add it to the meeting invite itself.
 At the beginning of the interview, we ask the participant if they have read the agreement or would they like more time to read it.
 We add both the user research agreement and the participant guide in the chat window and give the participant any time needed to read the information.

 We then ask if they have any questions before confirming that they agree to participate.
 We share that they can stop the interview at any time.
-They can decide any point in time -- even after the interview ends -- that they don’t want us to include their information in our research results.
+They can decide at any point in time -- even after the interview ends -- that they don’t want us to include their information in our research results.
 This verbal consent process sounds like a lot but usually takes less than 2 minutes.

 We then conduct the interview.
 At the end of the interview, we ask again if they agree for us to use their information in our research study.
 We indicate in each notetaking document that the user has agreed for their information to be included in the research study.